1995–1996 United States federal government shutdowns: Response

 In Arizona, where Grand Canyon National Park was closed for the first time in its history, governor Fife Symington ordered the Arizona National Guard to reopen the park due to the shutdown's effects on local tourism revenue.
 On November 17, Symington arrived at a closed gate for the park with 50 members of the Arizona National Guard to demand its reopening.
 State Park Director Ken Travous came as well to help negotiate a plan to keep the Park open.
 All the State Park managers arrived as well to help manage the park if it reopened.
 John F. Long contributed $55,000 to keep the park open for three days.
 A budget agreement was later passed to reopen the National Park with State Parks Heritage Fund monies.
 The Federal Rangers kept the Park open.
 Funds remained in place through the December shutdown.
 State Parks funds and John F. long funds were returned.
-News stories around the country were written about the amazing Park and why it was still open using extraordinary measures to visitors.